 1. Real estate commission (0–3,57%)

 This fee is paid to the real estate agent for successfully supporting the buyer to sell the property the property.
 It can range from 0% - 6% on the property price.
 With the value added tax (VAT) of 19% in Germany, the total commission fee will lie anywhere between 0–7,14%.
-Frequently half the maximum fee is charged, i.e. 3,57%.
-In Germany, the commission is not uniformly regulated, (it’s agreed between the seller of the property and the broker) but is capped at a maximum of 7,14% of the purchase price.
-Depending on the region in Germany where the property is purchased, the commission is either fully paid by the buyer, the seller or split between the two parties.
-For example, in Berlin the buyer pays the full commission while in Munich the fee is split
+Since a change in law at the end of 2020, buyers pay a maximum 50% of the fees, i.e. 3,57%.

 2. Property transfer tax (3–6,5%)